Air Conditioner Repair Checklist

 If you can’t recall when you last replaced your filter, switch off your unit fully and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be situated in an attached filter case or wall-mounted return air grille.

 Tilt the filter up to your light fixture.
 If you can’t see through it, you need to get a new one.

 4 Tips on Cleaning Your Air Conditioning Equipment

 Greenery, grass and bushes can get in the way of your condensing unit.
 This can restrict its airflow, lower its energy efficiency and affect your comfort.
 Here’s how you can get your equipment running properly again.

 - Shut off power completely at the breaker or external lever.

 - Remove vegetation rubbish around the equipment.
 Once you’ve removed bigger clutter within a two-foot range, you can use a paint brush or vacuum to slowly clean the equipment’s fins.
-Kinked fins can also hurt capability, so you can attempt to adjust them with a dinner knife.
+Kinked fins can also hurt capability.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the unit.
 Make sure to avoid getting moisture on the fan motor.

 When cooling systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from your rooms.